bcen707/bcen707/README.md

 - 👋 Hi, I’m Billy
 - 👀 I’m interested in data engineering and bi analytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:
 -      E: cenb707@gmail.com